 THE TSAR’S DRAGONS – PRINCES AND PEASANTS – A DRAGON’S LEGACY

 A trilogy that relates the sweeping story of endeavour and endurance, loves and passions set in the hills of Wales and the Russian Steppes from 1869 – to 1956.
-Based on the exploits and achievements of Welshman John Hughes who built an ironworks and founded a city, Hughesovka (Donetsk) in the Ukraine when emigrants from industrial Wales emulated the settlers who travelled westwards by waggon train in America, only their bullock carts turned east to the Russian Steppe.
+Based on the exploits and achievements of Welshman John Hughes who, at the Tsar’s invitation, built an ironworks and founded a city, Hughesovka (now Donetsk) in the Ukraine.
+The emigrant colliers and ironworkers he recruited in industrial Wales emulated the settlers who travelled westwards by waggon train in America, with one major difference, their bullock carts turned east to the Russian Steppe.